-We have engaged with a broad range of stakeholders to develop the IOC Sustainability Strategy
+We have engaged with a broad range of stakeholders to develop this strategy

 Our consultation process started in 2014 as part of the development of Olympic Agenda 2020, and has continued through to the present.
-This process was established and conducted by the IOC Sustainability and Legacy Commission with the objective to be as inclusive as possible and to enable us to identify our material sustainability topics and future ambitions.
+This process has been designed with the objective to be as inclusive as possible and to enable us to identify our material sustainability topics and future ambitions.
+We engaged with: